Art-Cedrick/BSIT-2102---Final-Project---Tracklist/README.md

 # Overview of the program

-A python program to create a tracklist with the following program:
+A python program to create a tracklist with the following functions:

 * Creat a new tracklist
 * Add a song at the beginning of the tracklist